Image placeholder

 Puca, R. (2021, January 12).
 Motiv.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/motiv

 According to the Duden dictionary, working methods are the way of working, the method of working.
-Components of a person's ways of working are, for example, the desired way of interacting, the preferred focus working hours and the skills of a person.
+Components of a person's working methods are, for example, the desired way of interacting, the preferred focus working hours and the skills of a person.

 https://www.duden.de/rechtschreibung/Arbeitsweise